 Your partner may be anxious about your health and it can be useful to have some leaflets to hand that you can show them to reassure them.
 You could download some from The Basics range published by NAM.

 Another idea is to take your partner to one of your clinic appointments so that they can meet your doctor and ask questions.

 When thinking about telling a casual sexual partner about your HIV it's worth thinking about why you want to tell them and whether the sex you had was protected.

 The reasons you have for telling (or not telling) may depend upon the kind of relationship you want to have.
 For example, do you plan to see the person just once or are you hoping for a longer relationship?

-It may also depend upon the kind of sex you want to have.
+It may also depend on the kind of sex you want to have.
 If there is no risk of passing on HIV, some people see no reason to talk about their HIV status.

-Others tell partners so that it’s easier to make informed decisions together about sex.
+Others tell partners so that it’s easier to make informed decisions about sex.